 DAVID FERNANDEZ (1 month ago)

-this concept will work but not in the way shown here. first it would need to be autonomous,second, there is no reason to even drive anywhere, third it would have to be able to do pick ups. etc but it will wok . it will become a regular thing
+this concept will work but not in the way shown here. first it would need to be autonomous,second, there should not be a reason to even drive anywhere to launch it, third it would have to be able to do pick ups. etc but it will wok . it will become a regular thing

 Why did she not just drive there?